 A characteristic bird of Florida is the Anhinga.
-A relative of cormorants, this bird - also known as the snake bird or darter, is commonly found in swamps, freshwater ponds and lakes - where it may be seen swimming and fishing with only the head and neck exposed.
+A relative of cormorants, this bird - also known as the snake bird or darter - is commonly found in swamps, freshwater ponds and lakes, where it may be seen swimming and fishing with only its head and neck exposed.
 The bird is recognised by its long needle-like beak, long snaking neck and white feathered wings.
-Its body is slender, about 28 inches long with a wingspan of nearly 4 ft.
+Its body is slender, about 28 inches long with a wingspan of nearly 4 feet.

 The American Anhinga is just one of several kinds found around the world.
-This species is distributed throughout Central and South America and the Southern U.S.A, with Florida affording some of the most typical and suitable of habitats for its lifestyle.
+This species is distributed throughout Central and South America and the southern United States, with Florida affording some of the most typical and suitable of habitats for its lifestyle.

 Cormorants are familiar the world over and all have a similar general appearance.
 Although superficially they resemble the Anhinga above, the differences are many.
 Cormorants tend to be stockier, with rather shorter necks, all black bodies, and a shorter bill with a hooked tip.
 Several species live in North America, but only one is common and widespread in Florida, and that is the Double-Crested Cormorant.

 Although, like Anhingas, the Double-Crested Cormorant may be seen on inland waterways, the coast is its most typical haunt.
 Here it can quite commonly be found near to human habitation where it may well become tame enough to approach closely for photographs such as these.